 For more details on Task Events, please see the following resources:

 E-Prime supports communications via serial, parallel, and socket communications.
 Please see the following Knowledge Base Articles:

 - INFO: General Serial Device Information

 - INFO: Serial Communication in E-Prime

-- INFO: Recommend Parallel Port Adapters for Machines without a Parallel Port
+- INFO: Recommended Parallel Port Adapters for Machines without a Parallel Port

 - INFO: How do I notify external equipment at the exact time that an event occurs in E-Prime?

-- NEW FEATURE: Add a Socket object or device to support TCP/IP communications.
+- INFO: Add a Socket object or device to support TCP/IP communications

 Any time you correlate data from two different computers, you will need some way to accommodate clock drift E-Prime supports the use of an SNTP clock to address this issue.
 A full treatment of SNTP (Simple Network Time Protocol) is beyond the scope of this article, but in brief it is an internet standard protocol for synchronizing time across computers.